neoxygen/neo4j-neoclient/README.md

 Your password will automatically be encoded in base64 for the Authorization.

+#### Note for Neo4j2.2

+Since the Neo4j 2.2.0-M01, a dedicated authentication endpoint has been integrated and will be backported to 2.1.x, to use this system, just provide an empty user name and the token as password in your connection.

 ### Convenience methods for the `Authentication extension`

 #### listUsers | List the users registered in the connection authentication extension